OurPrograms and Classes

 Private Pay Workshops & Individual Sessions

 FAMILY BUILDERS WORKSHOPS & INDIVIDUALS

 Two workshop sessions that will be four hours in length

 ➢ All sessions require a minimal, affordable fee

 ➢ Group sessions

-For more information and details, please email: OR click the link
+For more information and details, please email: firstname.lastname@example.org OR click the link

 DWP Transformational Sober Living Homes

-Understanding the necessity of stability and community, DWP currently provides a sober, transitional housing environment to men (and soon to be women) in their 20's to their 50's.
+Understanding the necessity of stability and community, DWP currently provides a sober, transitional housing environment to Men and Women in their 20's to their 50's.
 The home in Mason City, IA can accommodate up to 8 men, all individuals who are on probation, are court ordered, or are transitioning back into society from a treatment facility or incarceration.

 Within the near future, DWP will be opening an additional home in Mason City, making two homes in Mason City.
-Two additional homes will open in Des Moines, Iowa as of September 15th, 2019.
 One home for men and the other for women.